OpenWebAdvocacy/website/src/es/posts/owa-2025-review.md

 ### WebAPKMinting

-For 8 years, Google has failed to keep its commitment to share the ability to install web apps with third-party browsers on Android, despite [public requests](https://issues.chromium.org/issues/40195497) from Samsung, Microsoft, Brave & Kiwi browser.
+For over 8 years, Google has failed to keep its commitment to share the ability to install web apps with third-party browsers on Android, despite [public requests](https://issues.chromium.org/issues/40195497) from Samsung, Microsoft, Brave & Kiwi browser.

-In 2015, Google introduced a method on Android to install web apps and subsequently replaced it with a better system called "WebAPK minting" in 2017\.
+In 2015, Google introduced a method on Android to install web apps and subsequently replaced it with a better system called "WebAPK minting" in 2017.
 This system allows Chrome on Android to install web apps that integrate well with the operating system.
 At the time, now more than 8 years ago, Google [promised to share this with third-party browser vendors](https://web.dev/webapks/).
 However, as of today this functionality is still exclusive to Chrome on most Android devices (Note: Samsung has implemented their own version for Samsung Internet on Samsung devices).

 > QUESTION: I am a developer of another browser on Android, can I have this seamless install process?  <br><br>
 > We are working on it.
 We are committed to making this available to all browsers on Android and we will have more details soon.